 My pitch got clearer but my follow-up was nonexistent.
 I’d send one email, get no response, and move on.
 I assumed silence meant no.

-The business didn’t build linearly.
+What kept me going was the occasional yes.
+The work did not build linearly.
 It built in clusters.
-One yes led to several, then a dry spell, then another cluster.
+One yes led to others, then a dry spell, then another cluster.
 Understanding that pattern kept me sane during the dry spells.

-By this point, my pitch was tight, my follow-up was consistent, and I had enough testimonials to fill my website.
+Eventually, my pitch was tight, my follow-up was consistent, and I had enough testimonials to fill my website.
 The rejections shifted from “we’ve never heard of you” to “we’ve already booked our keynote for this year.”

 That’s a different rejection.
 That’s timing, not talent.
 So I started planning further out.
 Instead of pitching events three months away, I pitched events a year away.
 That single shift changed everything because now I was in the conversation before the decision was made.

-What 200 rejections taught me
+What the rejection folder actually taught me

 Your pitch is a product.
 Refine it constantly.
 If it’s not converting, the pitch is wrong, not the audience.